-How to Become a Washington Notary
+How to Become a Notary in Washington

-Who can become a Washington notary
+Who can become a notary public in Washington?

 - Be at least eighteen years of age.